mike99mac/minimy-mike99mac/hardware/README.md

 - Cut a full sheet of baltic birch into three blanks.

-- Before cutting the three pieces, add pairs of marks of 1, 2, 3 and 4 highlighted in the drawing below in yellow triangles.
+- Before cutting a blank, add pairs of marks of 1, 2, 3 and 4 highlighted in the drawing below in yellow triangles.
 This will allow you to maintain the correct grain orientation during assembly.

 - Cut three panels from one blank:
   - Panel 1: 26.00"